LexxXell/dash-dapp-ex/README.md

 - Node.js 20+

-Insert your data in .env
+Insert your data into the `.env` file
 ```
 npm install
 ```
 ---

 ## Register Identifier
-We can register new identifier by this command
+You can register a new identifier with this command:
 ```
 npm run identity:register
 ```